PageSort/PageSort/README.md

 #### Paging Example

-##### Using the IQuarable Extension
+##### Using the IQueryable Extension

 collection - collection.Page(1, 20);

-Thhe Page Iquarable extension takes the pageNumber and the pageSize.
+The Page IQueryable extension takes the pageNumber and the pageSize.
-It returns page collection of the specified source query.
+It returns paged collection of the specified source query.

 ##### Using the GeneratePaging Method.